Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models

 Results

 By training CounterfactualVLA with the CAST dataset, we can match and outperform state-of-the-art methods for open-set language following.
+We show results for navigation (left) and manipulation (right) VLAs trained with CAST (CounterfactualVLA) and the standard VLA trained on unaugmented data.

 CAST Method